liqotech/liqo/docs/pages/gettingstarted/extended/dynamic_topology.md

 weight: 8
 ---

-Liqo builds deployment topologies extremely dynamic.
+Liqo allows you to select dynamically the clusters eligible for a specific namespace.
-If you have specified certain characteristics, all the clusters that match them will be automatically added to the topology.
+If you have specified certain characteristics, all the clusters that match them will be automatically added as candidate to receive certain pods.
-Similarly, if one cluster leaves the topology, the workload will be redistributed among the remaining clusters, obtaining a balanced solution.
+Similarly, if one cluster leaves the topology, the workload will be redistributed among the remaining clusters, by destroying and recreating the pods elsewhere.
-You do not have to reconfigure the topology or terminate the offloading: Liqo takes care of converging to the new topology automatically.
+If new clusters are peered or unpeered at runtime, you do not have to take care to configure the topology or terminate the offloading: Liqo ensures the convergence to the new set-up automatically.

-You can try to disable the peering with a cluster that has at least one pod inside to see if it is correctly rescheduled inside another available cluster.
+In this step, you will try to disable the peering with a cluster that has at least one pod inside.
+This will show you that a new replacing pod is correctly rescheduled inside another available cluster.

 ### Disable a peering